-- 23.1 The rates of pay for casual teachers are set out in Schedule 4, Table 1 and Table 2. - 23.2 The daily hours of engagement for a casual teacher, which will be worked continuously, will be six and one half hours per day, including a 30 minute break during those hours. - 23.3 The minimum daily engagement for casual teachers will be two hours. - 23.4 Where a casual teacher relieves a teacher who has been timetabled to teach as provided in clause 15, Teaching Hours for Years 11 and 12, then the provisions of subclause 15.6 and 15.7 of that clause will apply to the casual teacher provided that the time off can be taken either at the beginning or end of the six and one half hour period of daily engagement of the casual teacher. - 23.5 Where a casual teacher reports to a school for duty on any day on the basis of a request by an authorised officer and is then advised that their services are not required, the casual teacher will be entitled to receive payment for one half of one day's pay at the appropriate rate in Schedule 4, Table 1 and Table 3. - 23.6 The rates of pay of casual teachers are loaded by 5 per cent to be inclusive of the following incidents of employment: sick leave, family and community service leave, special leave and leave loading.
+- 23.1 The rates of pay for casual teachers and casual school counsellors are set out in Schedule 4, Table 1 and Table 2. - 23.2 The daily hours of engagement for a casual teacher or casual school counsellor, which will be worked continuously, will be six and one half hours per day, including a 30 minute break during those hours. - 23.3 The minimum daily engagement for casual teachers and casual school counsellors will be two hours. - 23.4 Where a casual teacher relieves a teacher who has been timetabled to teach as provided in clause 15, Teaching Hours for Years 11 and 12, then the provisions of subclause 15.6 and 15.7 of that clause will apply to the casual teacher provided that the time off can be taken either at the beginning or end of the six and one half hour period of daily engagement of the casual teacher. - 23.5 Where a casual teacher or casual school counsellor reports to a school for duty on any day on the basis of a request by an authorised officer and is then advised that their services are not required, the casual teacher will be entitled to receive payment for one half of one day's pay at the appropriate rate in Schedule 4, Table 1 and Table 2. - 23.6 The rates of pay of casual teachers and casual school counsellors are loaded by 5 per cent to be inclusive of the following incidents of employment: sick leave, family and community service leave, special leave and leave loading.
 Entitlements under the Long Service Leave Act 1955 and Determination 5 of 2006, Casual School Teachers Adoption, Bereavement, Maternity, Parental and Personal Carer's Entitlements or its successor, are not affected. - 23.7 Casual teachers will receive either a CT1, CT2 or CT3 rate of pay as provided for in Table 1 of Schedule 4 in accordance with their accreditation.
-Accreditation requirements for teachers are prescribed at subclause 3.5.

-23.8 Casual teachers who commence work at the CT1 rate of pay will be required to work for a minimum of the full time equivalent of two years before being eligible to receive the CT2 rate of pay if they have attained the relevant accreditation.
-Casual teachers will be required to work for a further minimum of the full time equivalent of two years before being eligible to receive the CT3 rate of pay provided they have maintained the relevant accreditation.
+Accreditation requirements for teachers are prescribed at subclause 3.5. - 23.8 Casual teachers who commence work at the CT1 rate of pay will be required to work for a minimum of the full time equivalent of two years before being eligible to receive the CT2 rate of pay if they have attained the relevant accreditation.
+Casual teachers will be required to work for a further minimum of the full time equivalent of two years before being eligible to receive the CT3 rate of pay provided they have maintained the relevant accreditation. - 23.9 Casual school counsellors with receive either a CSC1 or CSC2 rate of pay as provided for in Table 2 of Schedule 4 in accordance with their registration.
+Registration requirements for school counsellors are prescribed at subclause 3.13.